 If you are finding it difficult or have given up entirely, make a fresh start this month – in a new way.
 Habit guru Leo Babauta recommends a helpful technique he calls “Slipping Into the Habit”.
 Leo talks about the idea of doing a little tiny bit every day until you work up to your goal.
 So, let’s say you are doing really well with all the parts of our morning routine except exercise (I won’t name names ;-)) You may want to “slip into it” by doing just ONE MINUTE of exercise per day until you work up to the full 10 minutes.
 EVERYONE can find one minute to do some stretching or squats!
 Then, once one minute is easy, you move on to two minutes, then three, and so on.

-With that in mind, let’s move on the last piece of our puzzle.
-It is another step which (in theory) requires no additional time in the morning, you will be happy to hear.
+With that in mind, let’s move on to the last piece of our puzzle.
+It is another step that (in theory) requires no additional time in the morning, you will be happy to hear.

-For those of you who are just now stepping into the conversation, I am building month-by-month, a sustainable morning routine for myself and my readers to build confidence throughout 2016.
+For those of you who are just now stepping into the conversation, I am building month-by-month, a sustainable morning routine for both me and you to build confidence throughout 2016.
 One habit at a time, month-by-month.

 Click here to read about the first 5 habits in the #MorningRoutine2016…